 else "full_refund"

-else "escalate_to_manager"When an AI agent needs to answer "Can this customer get a refund?", it does not generate an answer.
-It calls the rule engine with the customer's attributes, gets a deterministic result, and then uses the LLM only to communicate that result in natural language.
-The reasoning is offloaded to verified logic; the model handles tone and phrasing.
+else "escalate_to_manager"When the agent has to answer "can this customer get a refund", it does not generate the answer.
+It calls the rule engine with the customer's attributes, gets a deterministic result, and uses the LLM only to communicate the result in natural language.
+Reasoning offloads to verified logic.
+The model handles tone.

-This is the hybrid pattern that works: rules for reasoning, LLMs for communication.
-According to IBM's research on combining rule-based engines with LLMs, this separation yields both higher accuracy and better explainability[5] — the system can cite exactly which rule produced the decision.
-Specific accuracy gains depend on the complexity of the rule set and the LLM used.
+This is the split that holds: rules for reasoning, LLMs for communication.
+IBM's work on combining rule-based engines with LLMs reports both higher accuracy and better explainability under this separation[5] — the system can cite the exact rule that produced the decision.
+The size of the accuracy gain depends on rule-set complexity and the model in use, but the direction is consistent.

 Model invents discount percentages from training data